 As you age it is more likely that you'll get some vaginal or urinary issues.
 These can be difficult to deal with, and embarassing to seek help for.
 But they're a common and normal part of postmenopausal live.
 Vaginal and uriniary issues become more common in women who are more than 7 years past menopause.
 Always consult a health professional to seek out the right treatment for you.

 In general, as you age the risks of disease increase.
 It's not happy news, but it is natural and normal.
-To help reduce long term disease risks, it's helpful to adopt some healthy habits.
+To help reduce long term disease risks, it's helpful to investigate some lifestyle interventions and adopt some healthy habits.
 Some things to consider are:

 Adopting some of these habits, and making your lifestyle that little bit healthier, will help to reduce your risk of developing coronary heart disease, diabetes and osteoporosis.
 These are some of the most common health issues for aging women.